*

 - Use font sizes that are both small and big enough to read

-- Do not mix several fonts, use standard sans-serif fonts like Helvetica or Arial
+- Do not mix several fonts, use standard sans-serif fonts like Helvetica or Arial or web fonts like Inter

 - Remove clutter and redundant elements, add white space instead